mmatthews1981/vue-list/README.md

 To run this project locally, make sure [Nodejs](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads) are installed on your local machine.

-First, clone the repo:
+First, in the terminal, clone the repo and navigate to the repo folder:

 ```
 git clone https://github.com/mmatthews1981/vue-list.git
+cd vue-list
 ```

-## Project setup
+Then, install the project dependencies:
 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+Finally, start the local development server:
 ```
-npm run serve
+nom run serve
 ```

 ### Compiles and minifies for production